plast-lab/doop/README.md

 ### Java Enterprise Application Analysis using JackEE

 You can select to run an JavaEE-specific analysis on a Java Enterprise application by providing the `--open-programs jackee` option.
-An JavaEE analysis selects entry-points to the application based on the JavaEE specification and the web application framework used by the application.
+A JavaEE analysis selects entry-points to the application based on the JavaEE specification and the web application framework used by the application.
 JackEE discovers entry points in a semi-automatic manner using a JavaEE-specific generalized vocabulary.
 JackEE's rules can easily be extended by using this vocabulary.
 JackEE is only available for Soufflé.